imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 - `StyleEditor.tsx`: Displays input fields (e.g., color pickers, text inputs) to modify the CSS properties of the selected element.
 Changes are propagated to the Zustand store via the `updateNodeStyle` action.
 Includes smart component boundary detection to prevent editing child components and real-time visual feedback.
 - `PropsEditor.tsx`: Provides a textarea for the user to input a JSON object, which is then used as props for the root component during rendering.
 - `SetupEditor.tsx`: Allows the user to add external CDN dependency URLs, which are injected as <script> tags into the sandboxed <iframe>.
 It also provides a code editor for defining a custom wrapper component (e.g., for theme or Redux providers).
+- `ClassNameEditor.tsx`: UI component for managing element className with visual controls.
+Provides an input field to edit CSS classes and dropdown menus for common Tailwind utilities like padding, margin, colors, typography, and display properties.
+- `ConfigurerPanel.tsx`: Tabbed interface for component configuration with tabs for Props, Global CSS, Context Wrapper, and External Dependencies editors.
+- `ContextWrapperEditor.tsx`: Monaco editor interface for defining React context wrapper components that wrap the main component during rendering.
+- `DependenciesEditor.tsx`: Interface for managing external CDN dependencies that are loaded in the preview iframe for component rendering.
+- `GlobalCssEditor.tsx`: Monaco editor interface for defining global CSS styles and utility classes available in the sandboxed iframe.

 ##### `Navigator/`